nasa/code-nasa-gov/README.md

 - https://observablehq.com/@justingosses/finding-recent-additions-to-code-nasa-gov
 - https://observablehq.com/@briantoliveira/untitled

-If you make your own visualization, please put add it as an issue.
-We're love to see it!
+If you make your own visualization, please add it as an issue.
+We would love to see it!

 ## Running The Code In This Repository